 The Internet Commission’s accountability model for digital organisations maps the unintended negative consequences of digitalisation.
 With this in mind, our Dialogue on Digital Responsibility is bringing leaders from government, civil society and industry together to propose a new digital agenda, guided by the ambitions and vision of the UN Global Goals.

-Together with the Centre for European Policy Studies (CEPS) in Brussels, the London School of Economics and Political Science (LSE) and the Institute of International and European Affairs in Dublin, the Internet Commission is convening “Sherpa meetings” in October and December 2018 leading to a first Digital Responsibility Summit in April 2019 in Dublin.
+Together with the Centre for European Policy Studies (CEPS) in Brussels, the London School of Economics and Political Science (LSE) and the Institute of International and European Affairs in Dublin, the Internet Commission has convened a series of meetings to explore what values might inform a better direction for digital development

 CEPS hosted the first discussion in Brussels in October 2018.
 Around 20 participants will consider the opportunities and challenges in digital development and how a new path might be created, guided by the UN Global Goals.
 Attendees include representatives of the European Commission, European Parliament the Global Partnership for Sustainable Development Data, the Centre for Information Policy Leadership and leading scholars from LSE and UCL.
 Businesses represented include Arm, Google, Match Group, Microsoft, Mozilla and Telefónica.

 Based on this discussion, the Internet Commission prepared this short policy briefing as input to a second meeting which took place at LSE in December.
-Representatives of leading businesses including Arm, BBC, BT, Daily Motion, Deloitte, Dentsu Aegis, Match Group, Oracle, Siemens, Sky, Telefónica and Thoughtworks joined UK and global policy makers and NGO to build a 2030 agenda for action on digital responsibility.
+Representatives of leading businesses including Arm, BBC, BT, Daily Motion, Deloitte, Dentsu Aegis, Match Group, Oracle, Siemens, Sky, Telefónica and Thoughtworks joined UK and global policy makers and NGO to discuss an agenda for action on digital responsibility.

 By sponsoring the work of the Internet Commission, organisations demonstrate leadership in directing the power of digital technologies towards a better world for everyone.
 Contact: email@example.com